stewhir/recent-robust-qac/README.md

+<strong>(This repo is work in progress - most code should be there, but I'm working on better documenting it!)</strong>

 <h2>Introduction</h2>

 This git repo contains the accompanying query auto-completion (QAC) approach implementations detailed in the paper "Recent and Robust Query Auto-completion" (Whiting &amp; Jose), presented at the World Wide Web Conference (WWW) 2014 in Seoul/South Korea.